Mask Fit Testing Certification Sessions

 - Individuals at one of our locations with pre-scheduled certification sessions to meet their own specific needs.

 Our Qualitative Fit Testing (QFLT) sessions are based on Occupational Health and Safety (OHSA) regulations.
-This respiratory fit mask testing certification meets the requirement for mask fit testing under the Canadian CSA-Z94 standard (use and care of respirators).
-We mask fit, NIOSH-approved N95 masks, approved KN95, half-face masks / P100, and full-face masks.
+This respirator fit mask testing certification meets the requirement for mask fit testing under the Canadian CSA-Z94 standard (use and care of respirators).
+We mask fit, NIOSH-approved N95 masks, P100, and full-face masks.

 NOTE: Participants that have experienced anxiety, a heart condition, asthma, and respiratory conditions may not be able to be properly fit tested.
 They should consult a physician if they are concerned.
 Please inform your MaskFit Plus instructor if any of the participants have the above-listed conditions and we will do our best to accommodate them.